Beta lactam antibiotic monotherapy versus beta lactam-aminoglycoside antibiotic combination therapy for sepsis

 Infections caused by bacteria and requiring hospitalization are a leading cause of preventable death.
 The beta lactam antibiotics and the aminoglycosides kill bacteria by different means, therefore there combination maybe a more effective treatment.
 This review aimed to compared intravenous treatment with a beta lactam versus treatment with a beta lactam plus an aminoglycoside, to establish effectiveness and safety.

-Adults, Both sexes, Cardiovascular diseases, Child health, Children, Epidemic, Gastrointestinal infections, Genitourinary and gynaecologic, Health, Infections and infectious diseases (all), Neoplasms and hematologic diseases, Respiratory infections, Skin infections, Zoonotic and other parasitic infections
+Adults, Both sexes (for groups of both male and female persons), Cardiovascular conditions, Child health, Children, Epidemic/Endemic, Gastrointestinal/Abdominal conditions, Genitourinary and gynaecologic conditions, Health, Infections and infectious diseases (all), Neoplasms and hematologic conditions, Respiratory conditions, Skin infections, Zoonotic and other pathogens